cortex-js/compute-engine/src/docs/guide-expressions.md

 A non-canonical expression may include errors as a result of parsing from LaTeX, if the LaTeX input contained LaTeX syntax errors.

-The arguments of a function in canonical form are validated to make sure they match expectations.

 A canonical expression may include additional errors compared to a non-canonical expression, for example `["Divide", 2, 5, 6]` (three arguments instead of two), `["Add", 2, "True"]` (mismatched argument domain, expected a number but got a boolean).

+The canonical form of an expression which is not valid will include one or more `["Error"]` expressions indicating the nature of the problem.

 **To check if an expression contains errors** use `expr.isValid`.